allbridge-io/allbridge-contract-docs/README.md

 ##### Signature verification instruction

 The heavy lifting of the signature verification is handled by the system Secp256k1 Program (`KeccakSecp256k11111111111111111111111111111`).
-It should be added to the same transaction as the `unlock` instruction and its index in the transaction used in `secp_instruction_index` field.
+It should be added to the same transaction as the `unlock` instruction.
+Also the position this instruction appears in the transaction (its index) should be used in `secp_instruction_index` parameter of the `unlock` instruction.
 The data for the Secp256k1 Program instruction is already prepared by the Allbridge API, you can use the data returned in the `signature` field of the `sign` method call.

 ## Utility endpoints